cbmr-data/cbmr-data.github.io/esrum/source/usage/projects.rst

  Requesting a new project or dataset
 *************************************

-To request the creation of a new project or dataset, please `contact us
-<p_contact>`_ with the following information.
+To request the creation of a new project or dataset, please :ref:`contact us <p_contact>` with the following information.

 #. **Who should administer the project/dataset?** This person will be
    responsible controlling access to the project via the `Identity